Rani-jr/Sentiment-Analysis/README.md

 # Sentiment-Analysis " Academic Project "
-Building a model that predicts the mean opinion score(MOS) criteria using NLP!
+Building a model that predicts the mean opinion score(MOS) criteria using NLP

 # Problems
 * Small dataset(151 samples)